-In accordance with CMS requirements, AHCCCS, or an independent external agent, will conduct annual Operational and Financial Reviews for the purpose of (but not limited to) identifying best practices and ensuring operational and financial program compliance [42 CFR 438.204].
+In accordance with CMS requirements, AHCCCS Rule 9 A.A.C.22 Article 5, AHCCCS, or an independent agent, will conduct periodic operational and financial reviews for the purpose of (but not limited to) identifying best practices and ensuring program compliance [42 CFR 438.204].
+The type and duration of the review will be solely at the discretion of AHCCCS.
 The reviews will identify areas where improvements can be made and make recommendations accordingly, monitor the Contractor's progress towards implementing mandated programs and provide the Contractor with technical assistance if necessary.
-The Contractor shall comply with all other medical audit provisions as required by AHCCCS Rule R9-22-521.